Last Updated: May 23, 2018

 Use of RSS Feeds

-Individuals may use the CityLab RSS feeds free of charge for their personal, non-commercial use only.
-When using the CityLab feeds, we ask that you provide attribution to CityLab.
-CityLab also reserves the right to disable, to change, or to cease distribution of these RSS feeds at any time, and reserves the right to require individuals to cease any and all use of these feeds at any time for any reason.
-To request permission to make commercial use of CityLab RSS feeds, please contact us at email@example.com.
+Some of the Sites may provide an RSS feed (the “Feeds”).
+Individuals may use the Feeds free of charge for their personal, non-commercial use only.
+When using the citylab.com feeds, we ask that you provide attribution to citylab.com including at a minimum a linked logo, a link that returns to the original URL, and that you set the canonical tag to CityLab.
+CityLab reserves the right to disable, to change, or to cease distribution of Feeds at any time, and reserves the right to require individuals to cease any and all use of the Feeds at any time for any reason.
+To request permission to make commercial use of the Feeds, please contact us at firstname.lastname@example.org.
 CityLab will consider such submitted requests, but is not obligated to grant any specific permission request.

 The Atlantic may post employment opportunities on the Sites and/or invite users to submit resumes to it.
 If you choose to submit your name, contact information, resume and/or other personal information to The Atlantic in response to employment listings, you are authorizing The Atlantic and its service providers to utilize this information for all lawful and legitimate hiring and employment purposes.
 The Atlantic also reserves the right, at its sole discretion, to forward the information you submit to its parents, subsidiaries, affiliates, vendors and service providers for legitimate business purposes.
 Nothing in this Agreement or contained in the Sites shall constitute a promise by The Atlantic to interview, hire or employ any individual who submits information to it, nor shall anything in this Agreement or contained in the Sites constitute a promise that The Atlantic will review any or all of the information submitted to it by users.